Timeseries

 random_component_values([copy])

-Return a 2-D array of shape (time, component), containing the values for one sample taken uniformly at random among this series' samples.
+Return a 2-D array of shape (time, component), containing the series' values for one sample taken uniformly at random from all samples.

 rescale_with_value(value_at_first_step)

-Return a new TimeSeries, which is a multiple of this series such that the first value is value_at_first_step.
+Return a new series, which is a multiple of this series such that the first value is value_at_first_step.

 shift(n)